xubo92/robotics-navigation-deep-reinforcement-learning/README.md

 # Learn-to-pass-crossroad-DQN
-Autonomous Vehicle learn how to cross an Intersection
+Autonomous Vehicle Learn How to Navigate Crossroad